openspending/community.openspending.org/help/api.md

     <script src="http://openspending.org/cra.json?callback=foo"></script>

-Cross Origin Resource Sharing
+#### Cross Origin Resource Sharing
-'''''''''''''''''''''''''''''

-The API does not yet support `CORS <http://code.google.com/p/html5security/wiki/CrossOriginRequestSecurity>`_ but support will be added in the near future.
+The API does not yet support [CORS](http://code.google.com/p/html5security/wiki/CrossOriginRequestSecurity) but support will be added in the near future.